tepez/jasmine-misc-matchers/readme.md

 ## API

 ### Custom matchers

+#### Spies

+Both jasmine and sinon spies are supported.

 * expect(spy: jasmine.Spy).toHaveBeenCalledWithAt(callIndex: number, expectedArgs: any[])

-Expects the call arguments of the `callIndex` call to a spied-on function to equal `expectedArgs`.
+Expects the call arguments of the `callIndex` call to a spied-on function to equal exactly `expectedArgs`.

+* expect(spy: jasmine.Spy).toHaveBeenCalledWithAt(callIndex: number, expectedArgs: any[])

+Expects the spy to have been called exactly

 ### Custom asymmetric equality tester